 Be prepared at all times whilst trekking to experience changing weather conditions.
 A day that starts sunny and clear could become cold and windy as you gain altitude.
 It can rain or snow at any time during the day or trekking season.
 Remember, your physical comfort and well-being greatly influences your ability to appreciate the trekking environment.
-Hopefully you may not need all your rain or cold weather gear, but you must come prepared for trekking adventure in Nepal.
+Hopefully, you may not need all your rain or cold weather gear, but you must come prepared for a trekking adventure in Nepal.

 Be careful with your selection of personal clothing.
 If possible, take clothing that is flexible in its uses.
-Be aware, too, that your main kit-bag will be carried by a porter during part or all of your trekking in Nepal; whilst Nepalese porters are capable of carrying weights that would make most trekkers blanche, this is another reason why you should carefully limit the amount of weight and clothing you bring.
+Be aware, too, that your main kit-bag will be carried by a porter during part or all of your trekking in Nepal; whilst Nepalese porters are capable of carrying weights that would make most trekkers Blanche, this is another reason why you should carefully limit the amount of weight and clothing you bring.
 (For instance, instead of bringing a large container of shampoo, bring a smaller pack.)

 You are limited to one kitbag (supplied by us) of luggage whilst trekking in Nepal.
 Be aware that your sleeping bag and duvet jacket have to fit in your kit bag.
 This sausage-shaped zippered hold-all style bag is 80cm long x 40cm wide x 40cm deep.
-For easy pack of personal gear and for easy carrying by porters, all your clothing and equipment taken on trek should be kept in this bag, other than any items which you carry in your day pack.
+For an easy pack of personal gear and easy carrying by porters, all your clothing and equipment taken on trek should be kept in this bag, other than any items which you carry in your day pack.
 To ensure all clothing and equipment is kept dry, line the kitbag with a strong, large, plastic bag, and, for added protection wrap major items (such as your sleeping bag and down jacket) individually in another plastic bag.

 You may wish to leave old clothing (t-shirts, socks, old jumpers, running shoes, etc.) in the country at the end of the trekking in Nepal.
 Consider donating these items to your porters – they will be very much appreciated.

 Do not leave obtaining your equipment until the last minute.
-With adequate planning it may be possible to borrow some items from friends (ie. daypack, water bottle) if you do not have them already.
+With adequate planning, it may be possible to borrow some items from friends (ie. daypack, water bottle) if you do not have them already.
 Please contact us if you require any assistance.